wptrainingteam/learn-wp-content/developer-learning-pathway/03-the-programming-languages-of-wordpress/06-coding-standards.md

 As you learn to write WordPress code, you might come across the concept of coding standards.

-In this lesson, you'll learn what coding standards area and why they are important, where to find information on each coding standard, and learn about some useful coding standard tools.
+In this lesson, you'll learn what coding standards are and why they are important, where to find information on each coding standard, and learn about some useful coding standard tools.

 ## What are Coding Standards?